Martuba Airfield Complex: History

 Martuba Airfield Complex was mainly developed between 1941-42, and served as an strategically important and significant base for German and Italian units.

 Due to this, it was heavily bombed and targeted by Allied forces.
 It was considered primitive as it was not as developed as other airfields in North Africa, due to the lack of materials and shortage of pre-fabricated huts and accommodations, which were on the lower priority.

-On December 1941, advancing British forces overran the airfield complex and found 37 wrecked and abandoned Axis aircraft, about half German.
+In December 1941, advancing British forces overran the airfield complex and found 37 wrecked and abandoned Axis aircraft, about half German.
 On 14 November 1942, Martuba Airfield Complex was evacuated and abandoned by the Germans.

 2 Bf 109 F-4s of I./Schl.G.
 2 and 6 Bf 109 E-7s from II./Schl.G.
 2 were destroyed by the Germans to prevent capture by the Allies.
 On 17 November 1942, the Eighth Army advanced westward and captured Martuba Airfield Complex.
 This allowed the Royal Air Force to command the Narrows between Sicily and Tunisia where British vessels were originally liable to Axis bombing.
 Following capture, the complex was occupied by Allied units.
 When the war ended, the airfield complex was likely vacated or abandoned as war efforts shifted.